 O A-B-C da polaridade da fibra

 Polarity defines direction of flow, such as the direction of a magnetic field or an electrical current.
-In fiber optics, it defines the direction that light signals travels through an optical fiber.
+In fiber optics, it The A-B-C’s of Fiber Polarity

 To properly send data via light signals, a fiber optic link’s transmit signal (Tx) at one end of the cable must match the corresponding receiver (Rx) at the other end.

 While this seems obvious, polarity is one area that seems to cause the most confusion among technicians.
 So let’s break it down and start at the beginning.

 Easy to Understand Duplex